History of South Tyrol

 Already in the 19th century, the term South Tyrol was in use.
 Most of the times, the denomination referred to all areas of Tyrol south of the main Alpine ridge and in fact also to Trentino.
 Also, the name was used for several smaller areas south of Brenner pass.

 South Tyrol as a political and administrative unit

 In 1927, the province of Bozen was created under the fascist Italian government.
 However, the province achieved today’s geographical extent only with the First Statute of Autonomy in 1948, being nonetheless called “Tyrolean Etschland”.
-This has changed in 1972: With the Second Statute of Autonomy, the since the 1920s commonly used term South Tyrol has found acceptance.
+This has changed in 1972: With the Second Statute of Autonomy, the commonly used term South Tyrol used since the 1920s has found acceptance.
 Since then, the official name is “Autonomous Province Bozen – South Tyrol”.